kyrolabs/awesome-langchain/README.md

 LangChain is an amazing framework to get LLM projects done in a matter of no time and the ecosystem is growing fast.
 Here is an attempt to keep track of the initiatives around LangChain.

 Contributions welcome.
 Add links through pull requests or create an issue to start a discussion.
+Please read the [contribution guidelines](CONTRIBUTING.md) before contributing.

 ## Table of Contents